atsushieno/aap-juce/README.md

 JUCE is a popular cross-platform, cross-plugin-framework audio development framework.
 JUCE itself does not support AAP, but it can be extended by additional modules.
-Still, JUCE is not designed to be extensible *enough*, additional code to support AAP is needed in each app.
 It also supports Android (you can even run UI), which makes things closer to actual app production.

 While JUCE itself is useful to develop frameworks like AAP, it is designed to be independent of any other audio development toolkits and frameworks.
 We stick to minimum dependencies, at least on the public API surface.

+Yet, JUCE is not designed to be extensible *enough*, additional code to support AAP is needed in each app.
+Therefore, we patch the apps and then build them.

 ## Why use juce_emscripten?

-**UPDATE:** as of current version juce_emscripten is disabled in favor of JUCE 6.0 migration.
+**UPDATE:** as of current version, juce_emscripten is disabled in favor of JUCE 6.0 migration.
 We might bring back wasm UI support later.

 We use [juce_emscripten](https://github.com/Dreamtonics/juce_emscripten/), which is a fork of JUCE that extends its support to WebAssembly world using [emscripten](emscripten.org/).